 Grow it for the foliage, and get edibles too.
 Large silvery-green leaves create a fountain-like form.
 Great in containers.
 Full sun.
 Up to 5 ft. tall and wide.
 Herbaceous.

-If you live in a warmer zone and have the room, this fruiting olive tree brings all kinds of romance to the garden.
+If you live in a warmer zone and have the room, this fruiting olive tree brings all kinds of romance.
 Full sun.
 Up to 20 ft. tall and 15 ft. wide.
 Evergreen.

 - We recommend that you don't consume any part of any plant that you do not know 100% certain is edible.

 - We list specific cultivars that have been well-researched and if consumed as noted, proven to be edible with no ill-effects.